WicksL08/ExForCyberEducation/challenges/gettingstarted.md

 ## Important Rules

 - **Do not share flags or answers** with other students.
-- **Do not change your username** after sign-up.
+- **Do not change your username** after sign up.
 - If you forget your password, use the **“Forgot Password”** option on the login screen.
 - **Ask your teacher** before making any profile changes.

-> *Remember: your CTFd username should only identify your school and initials — never use your full name.*
+> *Remember: your CTFd username should only identify your school and initials.
+Never use your full name.*

 ---